Egidijus Kavaliauskas: Kavaliauskas vs. Crawford

 On 14 December 2019, Kavaliauskas faced WBO welterweight champion Terence Crawford.
-Kavaliauskas started off the fight well, knocking down Crawford in the third round.
-However, Crawford improved in the following rounds and managed to finish Kavaliasukas in the ninth round.
+Kavaliauskas started off the fight well, appearing to score a knockdown of Crawford in the third round but the referee ruled it a slip.
+However, Crawford improved in the following rounds and managed to finish Kavaliauskas in the ninth round.

 Kavaliauskas vs. Zewski

 In his next bout, Kavaliauskas faced Mikael Zewski, who was ranked #7 by the IBF and the WBO as well as #13 by the WBC.
 Kavaliauskas beat Zewski by technical knockout in the 8th round.

 Kavaliauskas vs. Ortiz Jr

 In his next fight, Kavaliauskas faced Vergil Ortiz Jr. Ortiz Jr was ranked #9 by The Ring, #1 by the WBO, #4 by the WBC and #15 by the IBF at welterweight.
 Ortiz Jr beat Kavaliauskas by technical knockout in the 8th round.

+Kavaliauskas vs. Molina

+Kavaliauskas beat Samuel Molina by majority decision to win the European welterweight title at Zalgiris Arena, Kaunas, Lithuania, on 28 November 2025.

+Without making any defenses, Kavaliauskas vacated the title in January 2026.